shivangKheradiya/AVEVA_PML/8. Functions/README.md

 - Functions are stored typically within `pmllib` directory with `.pmlfnc` Extension.

-- Function Name and File name must match.
+- `FunctionName` and File name must match.

+- If the function file is not found by the system, To hash/ register the new function, object, form file within AVEVA `pml rehash all` command is used.

 ## 8.1 Functions with No Return Type (Procedures)